getml/reflect-cpp/docs/README.md

 1.2) [Optional fields](https://github.com/getml/reflect-cpp/blob/main/docs/optional_fields.md) - For defining fields in your serialized format that might be absent in some cases.

-1.3) [Struct flattening](https://github.com/getml/reflect-cpp/blob/main/docs/flatten_structs.md) - For making struct A to "inherit" the fields of struct B.
+1.3) [Struct flattening](https://github.com/getml/reflect-cpp/blob/main/docs/flatten_structs.md) - For making struct A "inherit" the fields of struct B.

 1.4) [String literals](https://github.com/getml/reflect-cpp/blob/main/docs/literals.md) - For representing strings that can only assume a limited number of enumerated values.